Here’s the cheapest gas in River Falls Saturday - NewsBreak

 Here’s the cheapest gas in River Falls Saturday

-(RIVER FALLS, WI) Depending on where you fill up in River Falls, you could be saving up to $0.00 per gallon on gas.
+(RIVER FALLS, WI) Gas prices vary across in the River Falls area, but if you’re willing to head for the cheapest station, you could be saving up to $0.00 per gallon.

-Holiday at 302 S Main St was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $3.19 per gallon Wednesday.
-By comparison, the most expensive gallon was at Holiday at 302 S Main St, where a gallon of regular was selling for $3.19.
+According to a survey by GasBuddy, Holiday at 302 S Main St was the cheapest station in the area, with regular listed at $3.19 per gallon at the pumps Wednesday.
+That was compared to Holiday at 302 S Main St, where a gallon of regular was selling for $3.19.

-Of course, gas prices change day-to-day, and which station is cheapest in the city can change, too.
-Across the greater River Falls area, GasBuddy recorded the average price of gas at $3.19 per gallon for regular.
+Prices for all grades of gas change from day to day, meaning which station is cheapest can change, too.
+As of 05:56 PM, Tuesday, the average price was $3.19 per gallon for regular.

 |Regular